thaaaru/floodwatch-damage-assessment-v2/SECURITY_AUDIT.md

 ## 📊 SUMMARY

-**Total Issues Found:** 3
+**Total Issues Found:** 3 (All Resolved ✅)
-- 🔴 Critical: 1 (Hardcoded Google Maps API key)
+- 🔴 Critical: 1 (Hardcoded Google Maps API key) - **FIXED**
-- 🟡 Medium: 1 (Placeholder URL)
+- 🟡 Medium: 1 (Placeholder URL) - **FIXED**
 - 🟢 Low: 1 (Informational)

-**Overall Security Posture:** ⚠️ **NEEDS ATTENTION**
+**Overall Security Posture:** ✅ **SECURE**

-The repository has good security practices (proper .gitignore, no committed secrets), but the hardcoded Google Maps API key must be addressed before making the repository public or promoting it widely.
+All critical and medium security issues have been resolved.
+The repository follows security best practices with proper .gitignore configuration, no committed secrets, and all API keys managed through environment variables.
+The exposed Google Maps API key has been revoked and replaced with a new restricted key.

 ---